Downgrade to Upgrade: Optimizer Simplification Enhances Robustness in LLM Unlearning: Best of Both Worlds: LLM Unlearning via Hybrid Optimization

 As indicated by Fig.\,\ref{fig:lmc-figure}, FO and ZO optimizers converge to different basins: FO yields stronger unlearning but limited robustness, whereas ZO offers weaker unlearning before quantization and relearning yet greater robustness to weight perturbations, due to the perturbation tolerance of its gradient estimation and optimization.
 This raises the question of \textit{whether integrating ZO into FO can achieve both effective unlearning and robustness beyond the standard FO optimizer}.

 Recall that ZO is inherently noisier than FO due to gradient estimation variance \eqref{eq:two-point-RGE}, which limits optimization efficiency \citep{liu2020primer}.
 To address this, we propose a \textbf{hybrid FO–ZO method} (``Hybrid''): FO optimization (Adam by default) is applied to the pre-unlearned model $\btheta$ for $N$ steps, producing $\btheta_{N}$; then ZO optimization (AdaZO by default) continues for another $N$ steps to obtain $\btheta_{2N}$.
-This alternation repeats, ending on a ZO round, so the final model is $\btheta_{kN}$ with $k$ odd.
+This alternation repeats, ending on a ZO round, so the final model is $\btheta_{kN}$ for $k$ alternating rounds.

-\textbf{Rationale behind FO-ZO hybrid: A leader-follower game.} In the proposed hybrid strategy, the alternation between FO and ZO naturally integrates their optimization effects.
+\textbf{Rationale behind FO-ZO hybrid: A follower-leader game.} In the proposed hybrid strategy, the alternation between FO and ZO naturally integrates their optimization effects.
 This can be viewed as a \textit{two-player game}: the high-grade FO optimizer acts as a player that solves the unlearning problem with high precision, while the ZO optimizer introduces noise, effectively solving a random-smoothing objective that enhances tolerance to weight perturbations.
-However, we find that starting with the FO optimizer and ending with the ZO optimizer (\textit{i.e.}, $\btheta_{kN}$ with $k$ odd) yields stronger unlearning robustness and a more stable optimization process, consistent with our design goal.
+However, we find that starting with the FO optimizer and ending with the ZO optimizer yields stronger unlearning robustness and a more stable optimization process, consistent with our design goal.
 The rationale behind the hybrid schedule is that this two-player game can be viewed as a \textit{leader–follower game (also known as bi-level optimization)} \citep{zhang2024introduction}.
 Since unlearning robustness is the primary goal, the ZO optimizer should be treated as the ``leader.''
 Meanwhile, the FO optimizer, as a high-grade optimizer with stronger unlearning effectiveness, acts as the ``follower,'' providing a high-quality initialization for ZO and reducing the variance introduced by ZO gradient estimation.